 When it comes to the end of summer, many people’s minds turn to making sure their house is in as good a condition as possible.
 With wet weather around the corner, our considerations naturally focus on keeping it dry, warm, cosy and an enjoyable space to spend time.

-Why is it Important to Clean the Gutter?
+Why is it important to clean the gutter?

-When gutters take rainwater away from the house, they are essentially preventing a build up of water in areas you least want it.
+When gutters take rainwater away from the house, they are essentially preventing a build-up of water in areas you least want it.
 Excess water in certain areas can wreak havoc on the structural integrity of your property.
 Often it will ingress through the walls and into your house.
-Blocked gutters can be a cause of penetrating damp
+Blocked gutters can be a cause of penetrating damp.

 Replacing gutters if you have neglected to clean them out can also be expensive.
 Often, the weight of debris, leaves and twigs in gutters is heavy enough to break them off.
 They can also cause quite a lot of damage on the way down!

-1. Set a ladder at arms length from the wall and ascend with caution.
+1. Set a ladder at arm’s length from the wall and ascend with caution.
 Keep sharp objects out of your pocket and make sure someone is with you.

 Here to help

-Permagard has more than 30 years' of experience in the industry.
+Permagard has more than 30 years' experience in the industry.
 We can recommend and advise on a wide range of home renovation and damp proofing products.
 If you are experiencing issues with penetrating damp and water penetration then browse our range of water repellents or get in touch.
 Contact us for more information.